Particular/docs.particular.net/nservicebus/sqlserver/operations-scripting.md

 The following code shows an example of how to perform the following actions

- * read a message from the error queue table.
+ * Read a message from the error queue table.
- * forward that message to another queue table to be retried.
+ * Forward that message to another queue table to be retried.

 NOTE: Since the connection information for the endpoint that failed is not contained in the error queue table that information is explicitly passed in.